openhab/openhabian/docs/openhabian-amanda.md

 Recovering a file
 =================

-To restore a file, you need to use the "amrecover" command as root.
+To restore a file, you need to use the `amrecover` command as root.
-Note since this Amanda designed to backup/restore ANY file of the system, you are required to run amrecover as the root user.
+Note since this Amanda designed to backup/restore ANY file of the system, you are required to run `amrecover` as the root user.

-amrecover sort of provides a 'shell' to allow for navigating through the stored files.
+`amrecover` sort of provides a shell-like interface to allow for navigating through the stored files.
-Here's another terminal session log to show how a cpuple of files are restored into a target directory /server/temp.
+Here's another terminal session log to show how a couple of files are restored into a target directory `/server/temp`.

 ```
   root@pi:/etc/amanda/openhab-dir# amrecover openhab-dir